How to Check If a Value Is in List in Excel (10 Ways)

 check if a value is in list in Excel

-➤Select the output cell F5.
+• Select the output cell F5.

 =ISNUMBER(MATCH(E5,$B$5:$B$10,0))

-Here, the MATCH function will return the position of the value in the E5 cell in the range $B$5:$B$10 if it is found otherwise it will return #N/A.
+The MATCH function will return the position of the value in the E5 cell in the range $B$5:$B$10 if it is found.
+Otherwise, it will return #N/A. ISNUMBER will return TRUE if the value is a number (i.e. if MATCH finds something).

 ISNUMBER+MATCH function

-➤Drag down the Fill Handle Tool.
+• Hit Enter and drag down the Fill Handle tool.

 ISNUMBER+MATCH function